Setono/SyliusFeedPlugin/README.md

         routing:
             # Route all command messages to the async transport
             # This presumes that you have already set up an 'async' transport
-            # See docs on how to setup a transport like that: https://symfony.com/doc/current/messenger.html#transports-async-queued-messages
+            # See docs on how to set up a transport like that: https://symfony.com/doc/current/messenger.html#transports-async-queued-messages
             'Setono\SyliusFeedPlugin\Message\Command\CommandInterface': async
 ```